 Please note: Firestone Library and many other libraries on campus separate oversize books from regular size ones.
 Oversize items are identified by by the letters q, f or e (for quarto, folio, or elephant folio) at the end of the call number and, in Firestone, by pink call number signs on the stacks.

 Visiting and Post-doc research fellows also have access to the collections of the Princeton Theological Seminary (PTS) Library though registration is required to receive a PTS borrowing card.

 The Library's home page is the gateway to library catalogs, databases, e-journals, etc.

-The Main Catalog is where you search to locate the call number of an item in the Princeton libraries.
+The Catalog is where you should search to locate the call number of an item in the Princeton libraries.
 You can search by title, author, subject, keyword, or call number.
-There are a number of more advanced features such as "limits," which you can set to limit your search by language, date, country of publication, etc.; you can also sort your findings, e.g. by date; or you can use the "guided search" screen to insert up to three search terms, such as keyword, publisher, genre, etc. To search the catalog for Greek titles, please see the following transliteration table.
-Princeton uses the ALA-LC system, column 4.
+There are a number of more advanced features in the Advanced Search.
+To search the catalog for Greek titles, please see the following transliteration table.

 If you cannot locate an item in the Main Catalog, search WorldCat (the world's largest bibliographic database).
 You can initiate an Interlibrary Loan request through WorldCat by clicking on in a title's "Detailed Record."
 If an item is charged out, you may need to recall the item or use Borrow Direct (for books) to obtain a copy from another library.

 You also have access to a large number of databases (online indexes, electronic texts).
-Choose Find Articles and Databases from the Library home page or go directly to the Hellenic Studies subject page.
+Choose Databases from the Library home page to browse or search for them.

 Wayne Bivens-Tatum, Philosophy and Religion, X86367